BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 The process is the following:
-1. You split your data randomly: so you create an *if* like *if carat is high*
+1. The data is randomly: a random *if* statement is created like *if carat is high*
-2. You check if it helps to generate a more accurate view of your data: by doing this *if*, do we separate correctly our data?
+2. The process checks if it helps to generate a more accurate view of your data: by doing this *if*, are the data separated correctly?
 Do we have pentagons mostly from one side and plates from another?

-**To be able to know what, we use the Shannon entropy formula that will give us the response**
+**To be able to know if the data are separated correctly, the Shannon entropy formula is used**

-- if yes, we keep the *if carat is high*
+- if yes, the process keeps the *if carat is high*
-- if not, we generate another one
+- if not, it generates another one

 Then, by keeping the *if* you get something like that: